Javiermateor/Javiermateor/README.md

 - 🌱 I’m currently learning **Robotics, Time Series Analysis models, LLM, Plotly Dash**

-- 👨‍💻 All of my projects are available at [https://github.com/Javiermateor / Closed Source sadly :/](https://github.com/Javiermateor / Closed Source sadly :/)
+- 👨‍💻 All of my projects are available at [https://github.com/Javiermateor](https://github.com/Javiermateor).
+Not everything my code is to see since it is closed source :/.

 - 📫 How to reach me **mateo-javier.romero-auqui@siemens.com**

-- ⚡ Fun fact **I am really passionate to write code**
+- ⚡ Fun fact **I am really passionate to write code and learn new paradigmas everyday**

 <h3 align="left">Connect with me:</h3>
 <p align="left">